FedericoValentino/SE2-ValentinoZarbo/GeneralRequirements/Goals.md

 A3:	Github will always notifies the CKB platform after every student commit

 A4: Students are always able to create a group to join a battle

 A5:	Educators will only close a tournament when no battle is still ongoing

-#TODO Educator uses the CKB platform to go through all sources for manual evaluation
-#TODO Students can look at tournaments rank he is or was subscribed to
-#TODO Educators can look at tournaments ranks for students that are or were subscribed to
-#TODO
+A6: Only the Educator who created the tournament will close it